 Over recent years a number of schools and organisations across Scotland have introduced peer mediation programmes, however at present there is no mechanism for sharing good practice or for young people to continue their learning and development in mediation.
 Like any skill, mediation needs to be practised and developed – and in the case of peer mediation it needs to be done in a way that meets young people’s needs and abilities.
 Young Talk sets out to fill the gap in existing learning, training, and CPD provision for peer mediators, and to allow young people to develop their conflict resolution and communication skills through meeting and connecting with other peer mediators from across Scotland.

-The project, developed by Scottish Mediation was launched in June 2015 and is funded by Young Start (The Big Lottery).
+Young start was developed by Scottish Mediation, was launched in June 2015 and was funded for an initial 2 years by Young Start (The Big Lottery).
 We successfully achieved a further two years funding from Young Start which employed a Peer Mediation Network Coordinator by Scottish Mediation to support all aspects of the project and its development.

 - Supports the use of mediation by children and young people in schools, organisations and other relevant settings